 Albert Hoffman, the man credited with discovering LSD, is said to have pioneered the practice of microdosing by using subthreshold dosages for therapeutic purposes.

 Despite the fact that psychoactive substances were illegal at the time, psychologist James Fadiman created a methodology in the 1960s to gather reports of microdosing.
 Over the course of four decades, Fadiman collected testimonies from people who claimed to have benefited from microdosing different chemicals in terms of increased concentration, creativity, optimism, and vigilance.

 Paul Stamets is a respected mycologist, inventor, and author known for his work with fungi.
 He introduced the Stamets Stack, a microdosing composition that combines psilocybin, Lion’s Mane mushroom, and niacin.

 There were skeptics of the placebo effect, but by the middle of the 2010s, microdosing had entered the mainstream, prompting more investigation into its efficacy.
-Researchers and people interested in self-improvement alike find microdosing interesting because of the positive effects it has on cognition and happiness.
+Researchers and people interested in self-improvement find microdosing interesting because of its positive effects on cognition and happiness.

 How did microdosing get so popular?

 Microdosing gained popularity due to a combination of factors.
-In 2018, rumors about Elon Musk microdosing LSD went viral, sparking interest in the practice.
+In 2018, rumours about Elon Musk microdosing LSD went viral, sparking interest in the practice.

 Media coverage in publications like Rolling Stone and Los Angeles Magazine highlighted microdosing in boardrooms and tech companies in California.
 Anonymous executives claimed that microdosing with substances like psilocybin, cannabis, MDMA, or ayahuasca improved productivity and happiness.